vfarcic/vfarcic.github.io/articles/talking-devops.md

 Each conversation starts with the innocent question "what is DevOps?".
 It is only meant to be the cnversation-starter and to facilitate something that is un unstructured, unpreepared, and verey casual conversation.
 Think of each interview as a conversation with a friend or an acquitance that I met in a pub.
 As a matter a fact, a few of those were recorded in a bar over a few beers.

+All in all, I wanted to share casual conversations with people who practice and often shape DevOps.
+My hopes is that we'll be able to get an insight into what drives those people and get a better understanding into what makes DevOps so powerful.

 * The power of DevOps today (Why should people outside the field be interested in the word)